I would like to say a big thank you to you and all staff that have worked with my students you have raised aspirations and confidence in my students.

 Why should I do a study programme or traineeship?

-For lots of reasons.
-Here is a few of them:
+There are lots of reasons.
+Here are a few of them:

 - You can get nationally recognised qualifications

-- Improve your maths English and employability skills
+- You will improve your Maths, English and employability skills

 - You can apply your new skills on a work placement